 Kevin Scott is President of KH Scott & Associates LLC.
 Kevin has extensive experience in the development of fire safety, building safety and hazardous materials regulations.
-Kevin has actively worked for over 25 years in the development of fire code, building code and fire safety regulations at the local, state, national and international levels.
-Kevin provides consulting services regarding plan review, interpretation, application and enforcement of fire codes and building codes.
-He previously worked as a Senior Regional Manager with the International Code Council.
-Prior to that, he was Deputy Chief for the Kern County Fire Department, California, where he worked for 30 years.
+Kevin has actively worked for over 30 years in the development of fire code, building code and fire safety regulations at the local, state, national and international levels.
+Kevin previously worked as a Senior Regional Manager with the International Code Council, and before that, he was Deputy Chief for the Kern County Fire Department, California, where he worked for 30 years.
+He has developed and presented many seminars on a variety of technical subjects including means of egress, high-piled combustible storage, hazardous materials, and plan review and inspection practices.